-a.
-For students who plan to teach in the public schools:
+a. r or stud ents who plan to teach in the public schools:

-FR 310 Intermediate French Conversation
+$\mathbf{FR}$ 310 Intermediate French Conversation

-FR 311 Intermediate French Composition
+$\mathbf{FR}$ 311 Intermediate French Composition

 FR 312 Intermediate French Syntax and Stylistics

 FR 400 Problems in Oral French

 Electives in French to be chosen with the

+consent of the adviser

-consent of the adviser6
+consent of the adviser

-30

 b.
 For stud ents wishing a Liberal Arts minor:

 Three French literature courses chosen from

 the departmental offerings9

 Electives in French to be chosen with the

-consent of the adviser9
+Electives in French to be chosen with the consent of the adviser

+30